mediym41/RealEstateAgency/README.md

 # RealEstateAgency
-Course work in geographic information systems
+Course work in geographic information systems (was done in a hurry)